Tezu98/Text-to-fixed-MIDI-converter/README.md

 # Text to fixed MIDI converter

-A pimple app that convert string to MIDI file and back.
+A simple app that convert string to MIDI file and back.

 ## Built With